Please do get in touch if you have a question that is not answered here:

 Q: Do I need my own mat?

-A: It depends on the location of the class - most venues have their own.
-BBC and Marshfield classes you will need to bring your own.
-You may prefer to bring your own to the CIP since the mats there are undersize.
+A: It depends on the location of the class - most venues have their own, but since Covid it's good to use your own.
 If you don't have your own yoga mat, you can use a camping mat, towel or blanket to begin with.

 Q: English is not my first language / I only have basic English, will I be ok?